meilisearch/documentation/guides/advanced_guides/configuration.md

 **CLI option**: `--snapshot-interval-sec`

-defines time gap (seconds) between each snapshot creation.
+Defines the time gap in seconds between each snapshot creation.

 Require `--snapshot-path` to be defined.